BAND bio - deep dive

 Members: Scott Armstrong, Mark Armstrong, Blake Gibson, Zane Greig.

 Envisioned and made flesh by brothers Scott and Mark Armstrong in the summer of 2000/2001, theSlacks began literally from scratch.
-One $2 instant kiwi later and the fledgling fun-bus fuelled by fumes of rock n roll had in its possession two acoustic guitars, a $20 Bass Guitar and one 4-Track TASCAM recorder.
+One $2 instant kiwi later and the fledgling fun-bus fuelled by fumes of rock n roll had in its possession two acoustic guitars, a $20 electric bass, and one 4-Track TASCAM recorder.
 Enter Slack.

 theSlacks owe their self-pinned moniker "survivalists" to the Main Slacks Goal of writing, recording and performing good music with good people.
-The philosophy being thus: if the essentials are taken care of, you can weather style storms and dire straits.
+The philosophy being thus: if those two essentials are taken care of, the rest shall follow.

 Proof of survivalist claims can be traced all the way back to the band's origins in the turbulent "burn and get burnt" 2000's through to the "A.I. does it cheaper" 2020's.
 It wasn't any easier during the 2010's.
 The Mayan calendar was predicting the end of the world in less than 2 years and other than Lady Gaga's 'Bad Romance', it seemed the music had already died.
 But we endured.

-theSlacks is very much a self-funded, self-managed and self-aware band.
-It is the oldest, indie-est band still in operation in Aotearoa NZ, grudgingly accepting technology whilst gracefully accepting mortality.
+theSlacks is very much a self-funded, self-managed and self-aware band, grudgingly accepting technology whilst gracefully accepting mortality.

-After numerous recyclable national tours, 3 full-length studio albums, multiple singles and videos and a profile as big as a billionaire's tax payment, theSlacks continue to operate on the highly sustainable concept of "breaking even".
+After numerous recyclable national tours, 3 full-length studio albums, multiple singles and videos and a profile only slightly bigger than a billionaire's tax return, theSlacks continue to operate on the highly sustainable concept of "breaking even".
 Slack is the new black.
 Financially speaking.

-the revivalists tag hangs largely because the music is inspired and informed by the sounds of the turbulent '60's whilst the stage show ignores a lot of modern technology by choice and circumstance and hold more admiration for instrument-bashing than precision-prerecording.
+The “revivalists” tag hangs largely because the music is inspired and informed by the sounds of the turbulent '60's whilst the stage show ignores a lot of modern technology by choice and circumstance and holds more admiration for instrument-bashing than precision-prerecording.

 Textual Pugilists battle with words, in every sense of that phrase.
 Lyrics are an essential Slack ingredient.